Requirements for SWS Courses

 - Once a course has been approved as an SWS course, it remains approved, so long as its instructors meet SWS criteria.
 Such courses need not, however, always be offered for SWS credit.
 Neither the Writing Skills Committee nor the Student Academic Success Center will insert the SWS designation for a department.

-- Normally one-credit courses will not be approved as SWS courses.
+- One-credit courses will not normally be approved as SWS courses.

 - The SWS director will provide assistance in preparing SWS course proposals.